AlifCor/media-focus/process_book/ProcessBook.md

 But in general our visualization allows us to learn more about general links between countries.
 For example it may be surprising to see that, if we click on Egypt, India is one of the countries talking the most about it.
 Probably there are some connections or interests between the two countries which are worth investigating further.
 And this way we can learn a lot of things about other "less known" countries.

 ### Peer assessment
 For the 3 of us it is yes to all four questions.
+We are a proficient team and we were pretty motivated by this project !